 As part of the National Hardwood Flooring Association our company will provide only accurate and proper information for the nail down and glue down hardwood installation.
-Our hardwood floor installation instructions guide will help you with any home improvement wood floor installation procedure that requires spreading glue on concrete, or a wood sub-floor.
+Our hardwood floor installation instructions guide will help you with any home improvement wood floor installation procedure to prevent hardwood floor repairs.
+These instructions are if your wood floor requires spreading glue on concrete, or a wood sub-floor.

 A warranted moisture sealer product may be used if moisture content of sub floor exceeds industry standard levels.
 (See step 6 for moisture levels checking procedure) Here are a few recommended sealer and glue systems we highly recommend with the use of installing hardwood floors.
 You can also get quality hardwood glue at you local Home Depot and Lowes home improvement store.

 Here are some more urethane-cured hardwood floor glues that provide bond only warranties.
 No moisture protection warranties are offered with the following glues listed below: